-“Providing our students this course as part of the Career and Technical Education program gives them a significant advantage,” said Tammy Caesar, Austin ISD CTE director.
+“Providing our students this course as part of the Career and Technical Education program gives them a significant advantage,” said the district’s CTE Director, Tammy Caesar.
 “It gives them hands-on learning with real-world situations so students are equipped to join the workforce or college after they graduate.”

 The project funded by this grant will be a three-year effort starting in May 2021.
 Oleniczak will serve as the principal investigator of the grant and Tchedre will serve as the co-principal investigator.